RFD 053: Auto-Refresh Conversation Titles

 last_activated_atascending (least recently active first).Take up to

-ConversationStreamviaStorage::load_conversation_stream.
-Check the conversation's merged config viastream.config()— ifturn_intervalhas been overridden to0via aConfigDelta(e.g., byconversation edit --title "..."), skip this candidate.
-Otherwise, scope the stream to the lastturn_contextturns (if configured) and make the LLM title generation call.
+ConversationStreamviaLoadBackend::load_conversation_stream.
+Inspect the conversation's merged config viastream.config()— ifturn_intervalhas been overridden to0via aConfigDelta(e.g., byconversation edit --title "..."or any other manual title surface), skip this candidate. - Scope the stream to the last

-If a file read fails (e.g., partially written by a concurrent session), the task skips that conversation and moves to the next.
+If a file read fails (e.g., partially written by a concurrent session), the task logs a warning and moves to the next candidate.

 Title retention schema